-The little Villa Flor is a creative design hotel in the arty Alpine village of Upper Engadin, a restored small house inspired by Art Nouveau and modernism - this small boutique hotel is home to the creative scene, and is much loved by artists, writers and design aficionados.
+The little Villa Flor is a creative design hotel in Switzerland's arty Alpine village of Upper Engadin, a restored home inspired by Art Nouveau and modernism - this small boutique hotel is home to the creative scene, and is much loved by artists, writers and design aficionados alike.

-Villa Flor takes the intimacy of a private urban guesthouse, and the allure of a bed & breakfast, the restored interiors are stylish, inviting, eclectic and wonderfully original.
+Villa Flor takes the intimacy of a private urban guesthouse and the allure of a bed & breakfast, combing it with restored interiors that are stylish, inviting, eclectic and wonderfully original.

-Interiors are decked peacock turquoise, warm ochre and vivid reds cloaking the stenciled walls with ornate flowing motifs, which dance across the airy rooms in syncopated rhythm.
+Interiors are decked in peacock turquoise, warm ochre and vivid reds as ornate flowing motifs cloak the stencilled walls, dancing across the airy rooms in syncopated rhythm.

-This is truly a snapshot of the playful, romantic, Jugendstil with a very clever style intervention borrowed from the 50‘s - all balanced by the solidness of the warm parquet floors.
+This is truly a snapshot of the playful, the romantic and the Art Nouveau with a very clever style intervention borrowed from the 50‘s - all balanced by the solidness of the warm parquet floors.

-This small richly decorated and irresistibly comfy urban villa whispers creative confidence in style and utter sophistication - this is the Villa Flor S-chanf in Upper Engadin, where the bling of nearby St. Moritz is tamed.
+This richly decorated and irresistibly comfy urban villa whispers creative confidence in style and utter sophistication - this is hotel Villa Flor in Upper Engadin, where the bling of nearby St. Moritz is artfully tamed.

-Close to the banks of the River Inn, Villa Flor is located in the little Alpine village of S-Chanf in Upper Engadin, about a 20 minutes drive north of St. Moritz - access to the Glacier and Bernina Express trains - and just a short 4 minutes drive to the ancient Medieval town of Zuoz.
+Close to the banks of the River Inn, Villa Flor is located in the little Alpine village of S-Chanf in Upper Engadin, about a 20-minute drive north of St. Moritz, with access to the Glacier and Bernina Express trains, and just a short 4 minutes drive to the ancient Medieval town of Zuoz.

 Villa Flor also provides a fantastic access to the Swiss National Park at the Val Trupchun.